FabrizioPuzzo/Transcript-generation-from-audio-file/README.md

 * <code>main_demo.py</code> - main script
 * <code>transcript_generator.py</code> - class for transcript generation

-The folder 'audio_raw/' contains audio files that can be used to test the code.
-(See 'Usage - Run demo')
+The folder 'audio_raw/' contains audio files that can be used to test the code (see 'Usage - Run demo').
+This folder also contains the true transcripts of the provided audio files.

 # Requirements